 A good example is if you simply don’t have anyone in your life who would suffer financially if you were to pass away.

 In such cases, it probably would be difficult for anyone but the most aggressive of insurance agents to come up with valid reasons for you to buy a life policy.

 Also, some married couples without children are likely to have a hard time convincing themselves that they would benefit from buying a life insurance policy.

-This is especially true when both spouses contribute fairly equally to their household income and even the untimely death of one wouldn’t result in a financial catastrophe for the other (because the survivor would be able to make do on his or her salary alone).
+This is especially true when both spouses contribute equally to their household income and even the untimely death of one wouldn’t result in a financial catastrophe for the other.

 Don’t take any of what’s said above to suggest that Millennials and other young people are completely unware of the existence of life insurance, by the way.

 A LIMRA study from late 2014, for example, found that 75 percent of those who purchase employer-sponsored or -supported life insurance policies at this point are part of Generations X or Y.

 Also, a slightly more recent study from the same organization revealed that “a majority” of the women and men who make up those same generations believe they need more life insurance than they currently own.

 Unfortunately, just because a good percentage of younger Americans knows that life insurance is something they can and even should buy to protect their family, many never purchase it.